 - Open “Go to the Create Virtual Disk Wizard”

 - Use “Express Wizard”, Raid 5, label it appropriately, like “2nd Raid Storage”, accept size default

-– Check box under “Assign Dedicated Hot Spare”
+- Check the box under “Assign Dedicated Hot Spare”

 - Hit Finish, then verify the new virtual disk was created.
 One more easy step …

-– Finally, open Computer Management + Disk Management tool
+Finally, in a separate tool, open Computer Management and then Disk Management tool.

 - They need to be used to formally add or introduce the new disks to the Windows 2012 operating system – an “Initialize Disk” (GPT) prompt should come up, select ok

 - Look for the ‘Unallocated’ Disk (Disk 3 or 4, depending on your scenario – should be on the bottom): right click over ‘unallocated – New Simple Volume’, hit Next, accept default size, assign a drive letter of your choice, edit the label (optional) to something like, “EXTRA STORAGE”